SophiesGames/SharedUnityResources/ReadMeSubmodules.txt

 Note: Quick test of the above issue showed not to be too much of an issue.
 Involved a few steps but got it back up to scratch.
 Did however, keep a lot of files i wnated deleted, possibly due to the order i choose to commit and pull.
 May cause issues with putting bad lines of code back into it.
+Note: Testing revealed it was actualy quite easy to fix this and not lose changes but seemed to keep some files which may mean some bad lines of code get put back after deletion.
+The order i do things might negate this issue.